vcwebio/conteco.external.heartbeat/README.md

-# `external.filebeat` - ContEco
+# `external.heartbeat` - ContEco

-ElasticSearch Filebeat image with ContEco external prerequisites installed.
+ElasticSearch HeartBeat image with ContEco external prerequisites installed.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Installed External Prerequisites